NathanEpstein/D3xter/README.md

 ```

 ### Scatter Plot
-Create a standard x-y scatter plot (like the bottom-right example), or specify an additional array of values to map to the size of the circles (like the top-right example)
+Create a standard x-y scatter plot, or specify an additional array of values to map to the size of the circles (like the top-right example)

 ```html
 <html>